I was reading an article from Mike Adams, known as the “Health Ranger” and it made me change my mind about a few things.

 Besides telling the non-organic growers we do not need their products there are other things we accomplish by buying more organic.

-Less non-organic means also less pesticides on the fields.
-These chemicals leak also in the ground water and slowly in our water supply used for drinking water.
+Less non-organic means also fewer pesticides on the fields.
+These chemicals leak also in the groundwater and slowly in our water supply used for drinking water.

-Less non-organic means also less chemicals to prepare the soil for the crop.
+Less non-organic means also fewer chemicals to prepare the soil for the crop.
 Organic farmers use organic fertilizers.

 My take away on this subject

 If we look at how we spend our money on cell phones, cable, gas, take-out dinners, fast-food dinners, etc.

 We have a lot of opportunities to make changes and adjust to a healthier life style.

 Believe me, I love to eat!, but I made the decision to start eating more organic even if this would mean eating less.